hydrosquall/SpheroTeam/readme.md

 - Revise later with the new methods from 1.2 to 1.5
 - Lots of issues when piloting more than 2 at once.

-For now, dumping `requirements.txt`... refine this later.
+For now, dumping `requirements.txt`... refine this later with a dedicate conda environment.
 - pybluez

 ## Install SpheroNav Library